swaptacular/swpt_login/README.md

 HYDRA_LOG_LEVEL=warning
 HYDRA_LOG_FORMAT=json

-# The port on which the login and consent web-apps will run.
-The number
+# The port on which the login and consent web-apps will run, also the
-# of worker processes and threads.
+# number of worker processes, and running threads in each process.
 WEBSERVER_PORT=8000
-WEBSERVER_WORKERS=1
+WEBSERVER_PROCESSES=1
 WEBSERVER_THREADS=3

 # Optional path (only the path) to the login page.
 If not set, the value of